Physician Preference Cards: 4 Common Problems (And Their Solutions)

 Share

 As representatives of a global healthcare solutions company, we talk and listen to clinicians at hospitals around the country.
-One of the issues that continually surfaces is that physician preference cards (PPCs) are a challenge at their hospitals.
+One of the issues that continually surfaces is that Physician Preference Cards (PPCs) are a challenge at their hospitals.

-We hear many frustrations related to supply chain documentation.
+However, we hear many frustrations related to supply chain documentation.
 In the end, it all comes down to pulling supplies that are not needed and returning supplies that are not used, which occur in large part due to avoidable errors on the PPCs.
 It was a theme heard at this year’s OR Manager Conference in Chicago during the Birds of a Feather luncheon that we hosted for over 100 participants.
-We heard first-hand from participants about their issues with PPCs and brainstormed live on what could be done to address them.
+We heard first-hand from participants about their issues with PPCs and brainstormed on what could be done to address them.

 The discussion ignited passionate ideas and experiences, and we walked away having identified four problems and four solutions for making the most of PPCs.